 • Pulling money from an ATM: If your credit card comes with a PIN, you can withdraw money via a cash advance.

-And, of course, the ideal path is to avoid taking out a cash advance entirely.
-If you’re in a pinch, you could also explore options like borrowing money from a friend or family member, taking out a low-interest personal loan, or dipping into your emergency fund.
+And, of course, you might avoid taking out a cash advance entirely.
+If you’re in a pinch, you could also explore options like borrowing money from a friend or family member, taking out a personal loan with a competitive interest rate, or possibly dipping into your emergency fund.
 All of these alternatives will allow you to avoid the fees and interest charges that can accompany the transfer money from a credit card to a debit card.

 The Takeaway